Peru Travel

 Emergency Contact

-In case of an emergency when travelling in Peru, there are three numbers that you will want to write down or commit to memory.
+In case of an emergency when traveling in Peru, there are three numbers that you will want to write down or commit to memory.

 • 105 – For the Police.